thanos-io/thanos/docs/governance.md

 ### Governance changes

-Material changes to this document are discussed publicly on the the [Thanos GitHub](http://github.com/thanos-io/thanos).
+Material changes to this document are discussed publicly on the [Thanos GitHub](http://github.com/thanos-io/thanos).
 Any change requires a [supermajority](#supermajority-vote) in favor.
 Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Other matters